rmehyde/rcsr-spmv/README.md

 ### Building and Running
 Simply `make` the project and it will build a shared library as well as a test application.
 The test application can be run with `build/test/spmvtest matrixfile.mtx` where `matrixfile.mtx` is a real Matrix Market exchange format file.
-This will run a verbose single execution of SpMV using a randomly generated **x** vector, with both the RiCSR algorithm and NVIDIA's cuSPARSE library.
+This will run a verbose single execution of SpMV using a randomly generated **x** vector, with both the RiCSR algorithm and NVIDIA's cuSPARSE library for comparison.

 ### Using the library
 While complete documentation is not available at this time, I encourage you to look at the `src/test/compare_spmv.cu` program to get a feel for usage.